userfront/guide/all/guide/jwt-json-web-token.md

 A JSON Web Token (JWT, pronounced "jot") is a token that has some information about the user included.
 This information is "signed" rather than "encrypted", which means that it can be read by the browser, but not edited.
 Because a JWT contains information that is readable by the browser, it is referred to as "non-opaque".

 A JWT is signed using an algorithm designed to make data readable by a 3rd party like the browser, but not editable.
-The most commonly used algorithm for this is called HMACSHA256, or HS256.
+Userfront uses an algorithm for this is called `RS256`, which uses RSA signing with SHA-256 hashing.

 JWTs consist of 3 parts: a header, a signature, and a payload.
 The final token is written with dots separating each part: